elrok123/Simple-Sales-Billing-System/README.md

 The system is written in Ruby making use of the Ruby on Rails framework.
 Please feel free to view any section and ask questions etc.

+The config directory has been removed due to sensitive data being contained in this directory.

 This software is held under the Apache 2.0 license, I do not wish any of this code to be reused unless given permission by myself to do so.

 <h1>User Manual</h1>